PBearson/esp-aws-iot/README.md

 ## About This Project

-This project contains a single application for the ESP32, "subscribe-publish", which can be found in the "examples" directory.
+This project contains a single application for the ESP32, "subscribe-publish", which can be found in the "subscribe_publish" directory.
 This example will connect to AWS IoT, authenticate using a private key stored in the ATECC608A, and communicate using MQTT.

 ## Changes from espressif/esp-aws-iot

 This project makes the following changes to [espressif/esp-aws-iot](https://github.com/espressif/esp-aws-iot):

 - The "subscribe-publish" example now supports ATECC608A by default.
-Several changes were made to `examples/subscribe_publish/main/subscribe_publish_sample.c` including a new `initialize_ecc608()` function, and minor changes to `aws_iot_task()` for using the device private key stored in the ECC608.
+Several changes were made to `subscribe_publish/main/subscribe_publish_sample.c` including a new `initialize_ecc608()` function, and minor changes to `aws_iot_task()` for using the device private key stored in the ECC608.
 - The `esp-cryptoauthlib` component was updated to support scanning of the I2C address (in case the user does not know it).
 - The default I2C pins were changed to 27 (SDA) and 33 (SCL).
 - The "thing_shadow" example was removed, although it may be added back later.